 After a few days sipping coffee and reading on cobblestone stairs until sunset, I said good-bye to the magnificent city of Porto and hopped on a train to Aveiro.
 This vibrant town is commonly known as the Venice of Portugal because of the pretty canals and gondolas.

-After a couple of days of exploring Aveiro, I took a bus to Óbidos.
+After a couple of days of exploring Aveiro I took a bus to Óbidos.
 Oh.
 My.
 God.
 I could cry just thinking of the beauty of this town.
-My Airbnb host, Arlinda, said this place was presented to the Queen of Portugal on her wedding day in 1282.
+My Airbnb host, Arlinda said this little town was presented to the Queen of Portugal on her wedding day in 1282.
 If I’m not given a whimsical town from my partner on my wedding day, I want a divorce.

 I stayed at a gorgeous Airbnb that was within the castle walls, you can check it out here.
 Arlinda was so kind and took me on a tour of the town and it was an incredible experience to stay in her home that has been passed down in her family for hundreds of years.
 If you’re new to Airbnb and thinking of booking, you can get $60 off your first stay anywhere in the world HERE!

 When in Óbidos I recommend getting up at sunrise to climb the walls the encircles the illustrious town to admire the views without the crowds.
-You will be one of few people out and about until the tour buses arrive around 10am.
-But while you can, enjoy the cobblestone streets, classic Portuguese painted houses, and be first in line at the cafes.. mmm the baked goods here were delicious.
+You will be one of few people, until the tour buses arrive around 10am.
+While you can enjoy the cobblestone streets, classic Portuguese painted houses, and be first in line at the cafes.. mmm the baked goods here were delicious.

 I didn’t mention above but in Aveiro I ate a francesinha, which is a traditional Portuguese sandwich that’s basically a heart attack on a plate.
 It.
 Was.
 Massive.
 I vlog about it below so you should watch.
 Right now.
 Enjoy!